GeertGiebens/LocoNet_IO/README.md

 # LocoNet_IO

-under construction (last update: 20 December/2018)
+under construction for 18F4620 µC (last update: 20 December/2018)

 > !!!
 My native language is not English.
 I hope I made the explanation how it work clear enough. !!!
 >
 > The assembler code is in Flemish.
 In a while I will translate it into English.
 >
 > The goal of this project is a simple LocoNet device for 30 Inputs or Outputs.
 You can choose for every port which function these have.
-I shall explain how simple it is to upload the HEX code in the PIC µC.
+I shall explain how simple it is to upload the HEX code in the PIC µC (later).
 I shall explain how you can set up the function of the port with JMRI Python script:
 >
 >https://github.com/GeertGiebens/LocoNet_IO/blob/master/LocoNet%20IO%20V1p52.py
 >